microsoft/ML-For-Beginners/README.md

 - Take the post-lecture quiz
 - Complete the challenge
 - Complete the assignment
-- Consider forming a study group with friends and go through the content together.
+- Consider forming a study group with friends to go through the content together.
 - For further study, we recommend following [Microsoft Learn](https://docs.microsoft.com?WT.mc_id=academic-15963-cxa) modules and learning paths.

 ---